John Cooper Clarke: Personal appearances

-Clarke was the subject of a BBC Four documentary, Evidently...
-John Cooper Clarke, in May 2012, screened as part of the BBC's Punk Britannia season.
-That same year, Clarke featured in rapper Plan B's feature film Ill Manors and subsequently the Ill Manors album.
+In May 2012, Clarke was the subject of a BBC Four documentary, Evidently...
+John Cooper Clarke, which screened as part of the BBC's Punk Britannia season, and featured Steve Coogan, among others.

-In July 2013, Clarke was awarded an honorary doctorate of arts by the University of Salford in "acknowledgement of a career which has spanned five decades, bringing poetry to non-traditional audiences and influencing musicians and comedians."
-Upon receipt, Clarke commented: "Now I'm a doctor, finally my dream of opening a cosmetic surgery business can become a reality."
-His poem "I Wanna Be Yours" was adapted by Arctic Monkeys and frontman Alex Turner for the band's fifth album, AM, released on 9 September 2013.
-On their 2020 eponymous debut album, English band Working Men’s Club pays homage to the poet in the track John Cooper Clarke, referencing his poem "Attack of the Fifty Foot Woman" and book The Luckiest Guy Alive.
-In October 2020 Clarke published an autobiography which took its title from his poem I Wanna Be Yours.

-Television and radio appearances
+That same year, he featured in rapper Plan B's feature film Ill Manors and subsequently the Ill Manors album.

-2015 saw Clarke present a documentary on Thomas De Quincey's Confessions of an English Opium-Eater in the BBC's second series of The Secret Life of Books.
-He has appeared as a guest on the comedy panel show Would I Lie To You? on 14 August 2015 and again on 7 January 2022.
+In 2015 Clarke presented a documentary on Thomas De Quincey's Confessions of an English Opium-Eater in the BBC's second series of The Secret Life of Books.
+He has appeared as a guest on the comedy panel show Would I Lie to You? in 2015, and again in 2022.

-In January 2018 Clarke appeared as a contestant on an academic version of BBC One's Pointless Celebrities partnered with historian Suzannah Lipscomb; they reached the head-to-head round.
-He has also been a panellist on 8 Out of 10 Cats Does Countdown.
+In January 2018, Clarke appeared as a contestant on an academic version of BBC One's Pointless Celebrities partnered with historian Suzannah Lipscomb; they reached the head-to-head round.
+He has also appeared alongside Susie Dent in Dictionary Corner in several episodes of 8 Out of 10 Cats Does Countdown since 2017.

-In July 2019 Clarke was the guest for BBC Radio 4's Desert Island Discs.
+In July 2019, Clarke was the guest for BBC Radio 4's Desert Island Discs.
 A fan of the show for 60 years, he described it as having "all the finality of a suicide note, without the actual obligation of topping yourself".
 His book choice was Against Nature by Joris-Karl Huysmans, his luxury item was a boulder of opium twice the size of his head and his favourite track was "How Great Thou Art" by Elvis Presley.

-In November 2019 Clarke was a participant, alongside Phill Jupitus, in BBC's Celebrity Antiques Road Trip.
+In November 2019, Clarke was a participant, alongside Phill Jupitus, in BBC's Celebrity Antiques Road Trip.
 Four of Clarke's five lots made a loss, giving a total loss of £233.54.

+On 20 December 2021, Clarke made a guest appearance in "We Wish You a Mandy Christmas", a Christmas episode of Mandy, playing the Ghost of Christmas Yet to Come.

+Use of tracks

+Clarke's recording of "Evidently Chickentown" from his 1980 album Snap, Crackle & Bop was featured prominently in the closing scene of The Sopranos episode "Stage 5" in 2007.

+"Evidently Chickentown" (recited by Christopher Eccleston) is featured in the 2001 made-for-television film Strumpet, by Danny Boyle.

+"Evidently Chickentown" is played in the 2021 two-part HBO documentary about Tiger Woods, Tiger.